TrifectaKS/planner-generator/README.md

 # Weekly Planner Generator

-A Figma plugin that automatically creates weekly planner copies from a selected template.
+A quick and dirty Figma plugin that automatically creates weekly planner copies from a selected template.

 The plugin takes a **start date** and **end date**, then generates one planner copy for every complete Monday–Sunday week between those dates.